What Happens

 5

-As your attorney negotiates with the insurance company representing the party who injured you, a monetary offer may be presented to your attorney to settle the case.
+As your attorney negotiates, a monetary offer may be presented to settle the case.
 You ultimately decide if the settlement is acceptable.

 Settling Your Case Prior to Filing a Lawsuit